adamnicholson/Chief/README.md

 Chief is a lightweight command bus package for PHP 5.4+.

-## Installation

-Install the latest version with `composer require adamnicholson/chief`, or see [Packagist](https://packagist.org/packages/adamnicholson/chief).

 ## Features

 - Handle commands via CommandHandler classes or anonymous functions